martinbradford/101Cats/README.md

 Please note that this software is distributed free of charge and with absolutely no guarantee at all.
 I developed it for my own use and there are a number of active users.
 I do try to fix bugs though I accept no commitment to do so.
 If you find a bug or have a suggestion for an improvement, please raise an issue or start a discussion thread.

 When I've worked out how to configure it, this repository will be published in a controlled manner as "www.101cats.co.uk"

+The installation image for the latest version of the application can be obtained via the following link https://github.com/martinbradford/101Cats/blob/main/setup(1.0.9.0).zip